appcircleio/appcircle-docusaurus/docs/account/my-organization/team-activity-log.md

 ---

-Team management actions, such as Organization or Sub Organization creations, deletions and member additions, can be viewed at Team Activity Log section within the My Organization area.
+You can view team management actions such as creating, deleting, and adding members to Organizations or Sub Organizations in the Team Activity Log section within the My Organization area.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-3744-teamactivity.png' />